Asiwaju11/Callcentre_Analysis/README.md

 ###  Recommendations
 ---------------------
+The following is recommended for the call centre administrators;

 -  Address common issues causing negative sentiment by enhancing customer service training and improving problem resolution protocols.